P-Kalsi/SiteSee/README.md

 - Uses public CORS proxy services (AllOrigins, CORS Proxy, etc.)
 - WebGazer.js library is loaded from CDN for eye tracking

+# Citations

+This project makes use of the WebGazer library, which provides its data collection methodology

+Papoutsaki, A., Sangkloy, P., Laskey, J., Daskalova, N., Huang, J., & Hays, J.
+WebGazer: Scalable Webcam Eye Tracking Using User Interactions.
+Proceedings of the 25th International Joint Conference on Artificial Intelligence (IJCAI), 2016.